Review Editorially reviewed

 1Password key features

-Secret Key plus end-to-end encryptionEssential
+Secret Key and end-to-end encryptionEssential

 Watchtower security dashboard

-Travel Mode and secure item sharing
+Travel Mode and encrypted sharing

 1Password pricing

-1Password has no free plan, only a 14-day trial on every tier, and it bills annually for the best rates.
-Personal use starts with Individual at $2.99/month billed annually for one person, or Families at $4.49/month for up to five members with unlimited shared vaults.
-Paying monthly instead of annually pushes these to $3.99 and $5.99.
+1Password has no free plan, only a 14-day trial on every tier, and annual billing gets the best rate.
+Personal use starts at Individual for $2.99/month for one person, or Families at $4.49/month for up to five members with unlimited shared vaults.

 PlanPriceBest for